-Andrew Snowdon is a tax partner in the London office of UHY Hacker Young.
+Andrew Snowdon is a partner and Head of Tax in the London office of UHY Hacker Young.

 He has extensive experience providing tax advice to SMEs and larger corporate clients to dealing with private high-net-worth individuals.
 This includes advising clients on the short and long term tax aspects of acquisitions, disposals and restructuring.
 Often this has incorporated debt restructuring exercises as well as demergers to extract key business segments or assets out of the existing entity.